barrabinfc/vical2021/web/src/pages/garden/web-typography/readability.md

 The browser does a remarkable job of layouting text, but still has many missing pieces that exists are standard for printed text.
 I've collected many tips and strategies for improving readability.

-### Use relative dimensions

-Pixel measurements are not suitable for responsive designs.
-Use `em` and `rem`

 ### Use a modular scale for typography

-A modular scale will scale better than hand-picked font-sizes and will help achieve a harmonious scale.
-And it will greatly simplify css code for responsive design:
+A modular scale achieve a harmonious design using ratios.
+It will also simplify your css code.

-Those typographic rulers are helpful:

 - [Typographic Ruler](https://type-scale.com/)
 - [Modular scale](https://www.modularscale.com/)